MICA: Multi-Agent Industrial Coordination Assistant: Introduction

 We present \textbf{MICA} (\underline{M}ulti-Agent \underline{I}ndustrial \underline{C}oordination \underline{A}ssistant), a perception-grounded and speech-interactive industrial assistant that runs entirely on edge hardware.
 MICA couples egocentric vision with multi-agent language reasoning to deliver real-time assembly, troubleshooting, part queries, and maintenance support.
 The system comprises three integrated modules: \circled{1} Depth-guided Object Context Extraction for stable, view-aligned part context; \circled{2} Adaptive Assembly Step Recognition that blends a state-graph expert with an image-retrieval expert; and \circled{3} \textit{MICA-core}, a modular reasoning layer that routes queries to role-specialized agents under safety auditing.
-Built on a data-light image and text knowledge base, our step understanding and interaction operate without additional annotation while remaining robust to domain shift.
+Built on a lightweight image–text knowledge base derived from assembly manuals and a small set of component captures, our system avoids large-scale annotation while remaining adaptable to new assembly procedures.

 To enable rigorous comparison under identical tools, prompts, knowledge access, and budgets, we establish a controlled benchmark that instantiates four representative multi-agent topologies.
 We further introduce two deployment-oriented metrics: Knowledge Base Alignment (KBA) for factual consistency with the curated component knowledge base, and Energy per Successful Answer (E/succ) for energy–utility efficiency in real-time use.